Eric Johnson Jr.: Racing career

 On December 30, 2022, it was announced that Johnson would run part-time in the ARCA Menards Series West, driving the No. 19 Chevrolet for Bill McAnally Racing, having previously being a crew member and spotter for drivers like Derek Kraus, Jesse Love, and Cole Moore.
 Uniquely compared to most professional drivers, he had prepared his own cars prior to his ARCA Series West races alongside his crew chief, Chuck Jones.
-Johnson's first start would come at Portland International Raceway, where he would start and finish tenth after contact led to a spin on the closing lap.
-In the next race at Sonoma Raceway, he would start eighteenth but would go on to finish 27th due to transmission issues halfway through the race.
+In his next race at Sonoma Raceway, he would start eighteenth but would go on to finish 27th due to transmission issues halfway through the race.
 He would return at Evergreen Speedway, this time running in a Toyota, where he would start fourteenth and finish eleventh, and would run the next race at All American Speedway, where he would start eleventh and finish in ninth place.

-On January 19, 2024, it was announced that Johnson would run full-time in the West Series in 2024, driving the No. 19 for BMR.
-Johnson went on to win Rookie of The Year honors after finishing sixth in points.
+In January 2024, it was announced that Johnson would compete full-time in the ARCA Menards Series West, driving the No. 19 for Bill McAnally Racing.
+He finished sixth in the championship standings and earned ARCA Menards Series West Rookie of the Year honors, the highest finishing position among rookies.